Walnut Market Size and Share

 | Source: Mordor Intelligence | |||

-Health-driven consumers are turning walnuts into a pantry staple due to their omega-3, protein, and polyphenol content.
-FDA’s formal recognition of walnuts as “healthy” offers new labeling leverage that can boost supermarket velocity.
-Emerging research shows walnut pellicle lipids, such as oxylipins and endocannabinoids, support functional food positioning.
-Premium processors like Omega Walnuts, which exports 100% USDA No. 1 grade kernels, are capitalizing on this demand in Japan, Korea, and Australia.
-Convenience-oriented packaged snacks and ingredient-ready kernels keep shelled formats on a faster growth track than in-shell counterparts inside the walnut market.
+Health-driven consumers are making walnuts a pantry staple due to their high omega-3, protein, and polyphenol content.
+The Food and Drug Administration (FDA)’s formal recognition of walnuts as “healthy” offers new labeling leverage that can boost supermarket sales velocity.
+Emerging research indicates that walnut pellicle lipids, including oxylipins and endocannabinoids, support the positioning of functional foods.
+Premium processors like Omega Walnuts, which exports 100% United States Department of Agriculture (USDA) No. 1 grade kernels, are capitalizing on this demand in Japan, Korea, and Australia.
+Convenience-oriented packaged snacks and ingredient-ready kernels are driving the growth of shelled formats at a faster rate than in-shell counterparts within the walnut market.

 Premiumization in Emerging Consumer Markets